hoferand/rust-calculator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can use this calculator by running `cargo run` in your shell.
+You can try this calculator by running the binary in the `examples/cli-calculator` directory.
 ```
 $ cargo run
 Simple calculator in Rust